Your first line of defense in the outdoors.

 Up to 60-70%

-Of harmful UVB rays are filtered by a healthy skin barrier1. -
+Of harmful UVB rays are filtered by a healthy skin barrier 1. -

 32%

-Increase of diagnoses of new invasive melanoma cases in the past decade3.
+Increase of diagnoses of new invasive melanoma cases in the past decade3

-At Freaks of Nature, we believe the skin microbiome is one of the big unlocks to building a strong skin barrier.
+At Freaks of Nature we believe the skin microbiome is one of the big unlocks to building a strong skin barrier.

-We partnered with Dr. Elsa Jungman, a leading voice in the scientific field of the skin microbiome and lead scientific advisor to Freaks of Nature, to formulate and design our products with the skin microbiome top of mind.
+We partnered with Dr. Elsa Jungman, a leading voice in the scientific field of the skin Microbiome and lead scientific advisor to Freaks of Nature, to formulate and design our products with the skin microbiome top of mind.

 With recent leaps in DNA sequencing, both in cost and speed, we've gained a clearer understanding of the microbiome and its crucial role in our health.
 As a matter of fact, we’ve come to realize we are more bacterial than we are human!